 3. For Shinto, Bo-hi ends around the Yokote line.
 The Bottom of Hi ends round above Machi.

 4. In general, for Shinto, carvings are less common.
-Yet some swordsmith is famous for its carving.
+Except, some swordsmith is famous for its carving.
 The design is fine and in detail.
 Umetada Myoju (埋忠明寿) is famous for its carvings.

 5. For Shinto, if it is mainly made with Nie, it is coarse Nie

-7. For Shinto, the same kind of iron throughout Japan.
+7. For Shin-to, the blade had the same kind of iron throughout Japan.
 Not many variations of iron were used in a different area.
 Very hard, dark color, and glossy look.

 8. The Nakago has a properly balanced shape.
 The bottom of Nakago narrows down gradually.
 The type of Yasurime (file mark) is Kesho-yasuri.
 Engraved inscriptions show the swirdsnuth’s name, the location, and the province, with the year of an imperial era.